Greek debt crisis a small chink in tourists' confidence

 “Whatever happens, this is not going to be an enormous ongoing problem,” he said.
 “As long as there is no physical risk to the client, we see absolutely no reason why people can’t go.”

-Thomas Cook (TCG.L), the world’s oldest tour operator brand, said even a Greek exit from the euro zone would have no direct impact on its customers because of its existing contacts with hotels and airlines.
+Thomas Cook, the world’s oldest tour operator brand, said even a Greek exit from the euro zone would have no direct impact on its customers because of its existing contacts with hotels and airlines.

 “The likely devaluation of the Greek currency could make Greece an even more attractive, great value destination for our customers,” a spokeswoman said.
 “We have seen no drop-off in bookings so far as a consequence of a potential ‘Grexit’.”